bluiceoficial/mgtoon/README.md

 ## License

-The MGToon is provided under:
+The MGTOON is provided under:

 [SPDX-License-Identifier: LGPL-2.1-only](https://github.com/mugomes/mgtoon/blob/main/LICENSE)

 Beign under the terms of the GNU Lesser General Public License version 2.1 only.

-All contributions to the MGToon are subject to this license.
+All contributions to the MGTOON are subject to this license.